MintMCP

 • Lower infrastructure overhead

-• SOC 2 Type II attestation included
+• SOC 2 Type II audited controls included

 Obot open-source:

-• Software: Free
+• Software: Open source

 • Infrastructure: Kubernetes cluster operational costs

-• Compliance: Customer-managed (no included attestation)
+• Compliance: Customer-managed

 For organizations prioritizing compliance and deployment speed, MintMCP's managed approach can deliver faster time-to-value despite licensing costs.